Interstate 44 in Oklahoma: History

 I-44 was designated through Oklahoma to replace the section of US-66 running from Oklahoma City to Joplin, Missouri.
-I-44 covered the already-existing Turner Turnpike and Will Rogers Turnpike, with a western terminus at I-35 in Oklahoma City, the current western terminus of the Turner Turnpike.
+I-44 covered the already-existing Turner and Will Rogers turnpikes, with a western terminus at I-35 in Oklahoma City, the current western terminus of the Turner Turnpike.

 I-44 was assigned to the H. E. Bailey Turnpike in 1982, when I-44 was assigned to the western and northern legs of I-240 (then a semi-beltway around Oklahoma City) and the H. E. Bailey Turnpike as part of Oklahoma's "Diamond Jubilee" celebrations.
 Before I-44 was assigned to it, the freeway connector to the north end of the H. E. Bailey Turnpike was named the Will Rogers Expressway.
 The non-tolled section through Lawton was the Pioneer Expressway.

 Westbound I-44 northeast of Tulsa was affected by a sinkhole found on June 2, 2010.
 According to the local news, the sinkhole measured 12 ft wide and 24 ft long.
 Traffic was only affected for a short period of time and the roadway has since been reopened.

-Southeast of Catoosa, I-44 was redesigned to have an interchange with the eastern expansion of the Creek Turnpike.
-A 1.5 mi stretch of the original roadbed remains; however, it is unused and is not maintained by the Oklahoma Department of Transportation (ODOT) or any of the surrounding cities.
+In early 2000s, southeast of Catoosa, I-44 was redesigned to have an interchange with the eastern expansion of the Creek Turnpike.
+A 1.5 mi stretch of the original roadbed remains; it, however, is unused and is not maintained by the Oklahoma Department of Transportation (ODOT) or any of the surrounding cities.
 In 2012, the only bridge over the abandoned stretch, Pine Street, was removed and replaced with graded fill over the old turnpike.